-All summer college freshman and their moms flock to stores for dorm room shopping.
-Mothers look overwhelmed, aware of the finality of this back-to-school excursion.
-But is there another reason we moms share a universal look in our eyes?
+Soon-to-be college freshman and their moms flock to stores during the summer for dorm room shopping.
+The mothers look overwhelmed, both at the shopping task and the awareness of the finality of this back-to-school excursion.
+But is there another reason we share that certain look in our eyes?
 Do we time-travel back 18 years, when we prepared the first tiny rooms for these same children?
-Once again we are gripped by nesting instincts as we experience 4 1/2 ways nursery and dorm room shopping are alike.
+Once again, we are gripped by nesting instincts as we experience 4 1/2 ways nursery and dorm room shopping are alike.

 Consider the similarities: